dapphub/dapple/doc/chain.md

 #### Chain

-Dapple hash a build in internal blockchain.
-It can either start a new by creating a new genesis block or "fork of" the current mainnet state.
+Dapple has a build in blockchain.
+It can either start a new by creating a new genesis block or "fork of" the current livenet state.

 `dapple test` will run without leaving a state change on top of the current state.
 You can persistently change the changes caused by the test with the `--persistent`